(Hey everyone!! I hope everyone had a freaking awesome holiday weekend! The highlight of mine? I was captain of a 48 foot yacht for a day 🙂

 Instead, we decided to sell everything we owned (except our laptops and clothes) and began living our lives completely through Airbnb.com.

-We took to Ebay for the electronics and Craigslist for the furniture, and sold our bed, IPads, desks, kitchenware, lamps, mirror, and anything else we felt like we didn’t need.
+We took to Ebay for the electronics and Craigslist for the furniture, and sold our bed, iPads, desks, kitchenware, lamps, mirror, and anything else we felt like we didn’t need.

 After a week of posting all of the items we owned, we sold 100% of the items listed which turned into thousands of additional dollars we used to put towards the debt.

 Now, we are living completely out of our suitcases and decided to use the new freedom to travel the world.
-We rent out entire homes on Airbnb (no more private rooms) and have already visited North Carolina, Costa Rica, Virginia and are leaving for Spain, Portugal and Italy later this month for the remainder of the year.
+We rent out entire homes on Airbnb (no more private rooms) and have already visited North Carolina, Costa Rica, Virginia and are leaving for Spain, Portugal and Italy later this month and for the remainder of the year.

 Looking back now, my wife and I definitely leaned a little more on the “crazy” side of life trying whatever we could to get out of debt.